JamesNurdin/ECO-LEAF/timelog.md

 ## Week 20
 ### 29th January
 * *3 Hours* Continuing on with the animation, reworked it to allow for basic controlls of the timeseries including a play/pause button along with a slider to quickly access specific points of time.
+### 30th January
+* *2 Hours* Went back and reworked the diagrams for the smaller examples to a higher quality by including the application that would lie on top of aspects of the infrastructure, also created a new class to allow for the debug print trace to remove irrelevant info.
 * Things to do following this:
 - go through examples and change to follow small4/medium 2
 - fix issue with application and task allocation with source node for the drone